ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 - Goto EC2 dashboard
 - go into Security
 - see security group and inbound(request coming from outside on your server) and outbound rules.

+>[!Important]
+>Firewall related issue if you are getting means u have to check your security group.

 ### Important Point about Security group
 - Region specific
 - Only “Allow” rule (there is no “Deny” rule)